cyritegamestudios/trust/README.md

 | /warp                              | Warps (requires Gearswap warp ring/cudgel shortcut).        |
 | /refa, /refa all                   | Dismisses a player's trusts.                                |

 You can combine these commands to control another player's actions using Trust.
-For example, if you wanted to join an AFK master level party, you would do:
+For example, if you wanted to join a party, you would do:

 * `/t Ashylarry trust stop`
 * `/t Ashylarry /refa all`